CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 An alternative to using our own *Annotatable Thing* ontology is to rely on [Schema.org](http://schema.org/).
 For instance, the van Gogh correspondence can be modelled using a combination of a number of pre-defined schemas:

 + [Message](http://schema.org/Message) and [TranslationOfWork](http://bib.schema.org/workTranslation).

+[ http://schema.org does not refer to a valid context ]

 ```json
 {